-CANADA) IN THE MATTER C)F PROVINCE OF BRITISH COLUMBIA))) (Deceased's Name) ) (Claim Number) STATUTO (No Will and Estate is Small DRY DECLARAT or Substantially ancy) I , resid ding at (Address) , SOLEMLY DECLA I have personal knowledge of the matters set or ut in this Statutory y Declaration.
-1. The Deceased,(Deceased's name , passed av way on the of, ()() and to the best of my knowledge has no (Day) (Montn) (Year) 2.
-I am applying to proceed on behalf of the Deceased's estate to initiate or continue an appeal to the Workers' Compensation Appeal Tribunal (WCAT).
-3. I have conduct of the administration of who has or may have conduct of the D or continue an appeal to WCAT on beh Deceased's estate 4.
-The estate of the Deceased to the be tenancy. st of my knowled dge is small or subs stantially held in joint 5.
-I consent to the disclosure of this Stat British Columbia, operating as WorkSat to the Workers' Co mpensation E 3oard of
+CANADA) IN THE MATTER O F PROVINCE OF BRITISH COLUMBIA))) (Deceased's Name) ) (Claim Number) STATUTO (No Will and Estate is Small o RY DECLARATI or Substantially ancy) I , resid (Full Name) ng at (Address) , SOLEMLY DECLA ARE THAT: I have personal knowledge of the matters set ou in this Statutory Declaration.
+1. The Deceased,(Deceased's name) and to the best of my knowledge has no , passed aw ay on the(Day) of, (Month) (Year) 2.
+I am applying to proceed on behalf of t the Workers' Compensation Appeal Trib state to initiate or c ontinue an ap peal to 3.
+I have conduct of the administration of who has or may have conduct of the Do or continue an appeal to WCAT on beha eceased's estate 4.
+The estate of the Deceased to the bestenancy. t of my knowled ge is small or subs stantially held in joint 5.
+I consent to the disclosure of this Statu to the Workers' Co mpensation B oard of